Your tent can make or break your camping experience, whether you’re spending a few days or weeks outdoors.

-Combined, all these little details come together to make your tenting experience that much better.
+Combined all these little details combine to make your tenting experience much better.

 All that said, not all tent brands excel in this.

-Whereas Marmot strives to be as environmentally friendly as possible, other budget brands – such as Coleman for instance – don’t emphasize sustainability.
+Whereas Marmot strives to be as environmentally friendly as possible, other budget brands – such as Coleman, don’t emphasize sustainability.

-Before we jump into the nitty-gritty of evaluating a brand, we need to clarify something.
+Before jumping into the nitty-gritty of evaluating a brand, we must clarify something.
 While a brand is important, it’s most likely not as relevant as the specific model of your tent.

-Let’s say you have your heart set on a larger Big Agnes tent.
+Let’s say your heart is set on a larger Big Agnes tent.
 But you’re also going on a 6-person car camping trip.

 Sure, you could stay with the Big Agnes model.
 But it might be smarter (and likely more financially friendly) to choose a different brand, like REI Co-Op or Coleman.

-If you’re feeling overwhelmed, thinking about your intended trip and capacity can immediately eliminate certain brands.
+Thinking about your intended trip and capacity can immediately eliminate certain brands if you’re feeling overwhelmed.

-For instance, if you’re an ultralight backpacker, then say goodbye to an affordable Coleman.
+For instance, if you’re an ultralight backpacker, say goodbye to an affordable Coleman.

 Or are you planning on a large group outing?
-Well, you need to cross NEMO (and its weather resistance and superior quality) off the list as well.
+Well, you also need to cross NEMO (and its weather resistance and superior quality) off the list.

 This same thought applies to capacity.
 If you need an enormous 10P tent, there’s no way you can justify a ZPacks 2P shelter.